networknt/light-doc/content/tutorial/eventuate/todo-list/_index.md

 * Command side microservice (Restful based or hybrid based) to trigger command API

-* Query side API implemented on top of light-eventuate-4j to define the event handles and subscribe events and process by defined event handles.
+* Query side API implemented on top of light-eventuate-4j to define the event handlers and subscribe events and process by defined event handlers.

 * Query side microservice (Restful based or hybrid based) to trigger query API.